Last Updated on 14th April 2026

-Our popular inheritance dispute helpline often receives enquiries from people asking, ‘Do I have a right to inherit from my grandparents?’
+Our popular inheritance dispute helpline frequently receives enquiries from people asking, ‘Do I have a right to inherit from my grandparents?’

 There are several aspects to this question that need to be considered.